tinacms/tina.io/content/docs/tina-init-tutorial.md

 ```

-Lets also create a file to query.
+let's also create a file to query.
 In the folder we just created (`content/pages`) add a file called `product-listing.md`

 ```md
 ---